Dave-Evans/exploring_soils/kanopy/README.md

  - Permissions:
     - use built in permissions
     - alter table view so 'update' and 'delete' only show based on permissions
- - Extract form to separate template
- - build in 'Logged in as' to footer

  - ** COMPLETED ** Good vs Bad examples
  - ** COMPLETED ** Why is the label option for `collectionpoint` not showing up on the form?
 A: I forgot `|as_crispy_field`
  - ** COMPLETED ** Date picker